kraanzu/dooit/site/docs/configuration/dashboard.md

 Dooit's dashboard is what you see when you enter the app \
 You can customize it to show ascii arts or some info in general

+Dashboard takes in a list of items to display

 ## Usage

 You can use api's `dashboard` attribute to set it